 Warrior appears in an aspect ratio of approximately 2.40:1 on this Blu-Ray Disc.
-The image looked solid.
+The image mostly seemed positive.

 For the most part, sharpness looked good.
 A little softness crept into the image at times, but not frequently.
 Instead, the movie almost always appeared nicely detailed and distinctive.
 No issues with jagged edges or shimmering occurred, and edge haloes remained absent.
-Source flaws were a non-factor, as this was a clean presentation.
+Source flaws were minor, but i noticed the occasional small white speck.

 In terms of colors, the movie went with a yellow “sodium vapor” or a chilly blue most of the time, though the Atlantic City scenes took on a peppy neon look.
 The tones consistently seemed clear and concise within those parameters.
 Blacks were deep and firm, while low-light shots came across as appropriately dense but not overly dark.
-Overall, the picture appeared positive.
+Outside of a sliver of softness and some specks, the picture appeared positive.

 I also felt pleased with the DTS-HD MA 7.1 soundtrack of Warrior.
 All of the MMA battles ensured that the mix offered plenty of involving material.
 The fights filled out the spectrum in an active, involving manner that created a fair amount of exciting audio, and a smattering of war segments added to the mix.

 Audio quality also was very good.
 Speech seemed crisp and distinctive, as I noticed no flaws like edginess.
 Music seemed warm and full, while effects added a real bang to the proceedings.
 Those elements showed good clarity and accuracy, and they offered tight, deep bass as well.
 The track seemed vibrant and dynamic as it accentuated the movie in a satisfying manner.